Glaferg/Brainscan-an-experiment-with-AI-and-EEG/README.md

 2. Print out all six boring math sheets.

-3. Run programs in this order: First, open WekiInputHelper and go to file/open project and select WekiBrain server.
-It should be inside the repository you downloaded.
+3. Run programs in this order: First, open WekiInputHelper and go to file/open project and select in the pop-up "code/WekiBrain server.prog" It should be inside the repository you downloaded.
 Second, click Open.

-4. First, open Wekinator and go to file/open project and select code/.
-It should be inside the repository you downloaded.
+4. First, open Wekinator and go to file/open project and select in the pop-up "code/wekibrain AI.1/wekibrain AI.1.wekproj" It should be inside the repository you downloaded.
 Second, click Open.

 # Roadmap: